noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [...Eh?]

-[...That would just make... us returning favors back and forth, you know? ...I mean... this is... a thank you… for the brooch after all.]
+[...That would just make... us returning favors back and forth, you know? ...I mean... this is... a thank you... for the brooch after all.]

 Isis-san gently smiled and seemed to not really mind about it.
 But well, I also have some pride as a man.
 I can’t compete with Isis-san in terms of money, but I